kchinzei/AS726XX-CommonLib/README.md

 ## Note

 - Using AS7262, AS7263, AS7265x in the same I2C bus requires [Qwiic MUX board](https://learn.sparkfun.com/tutorials/qwiic-mux-hookup-guide) since they have the same I2C address.
+AS7341 will work as it's in a different I2C address.
+Current implementation does not allow both sensors chained in the same bus.
 - I don't have AS7263, means I did not tested for it.

 # License